Why you should be commenting on industry related blog posts and articles

 Set up your profile so that your profile picture and link will show up on the comments you make.

-Your Gravatar profile can also have plenty of information about you including all your social media links and so on.
-Or you can just post your picture.
+Your Gravatar profile can also have plenty of information about you, including all your social media links, and so on.
+You can also upload your picture.

-Once you have a Gravatar picture, each comment that you make will be reinforced by your image so that everyone can see that you are genuine and standing behind your words.
+Once you’ve created a Gravatar picture, each comment that you make will get reinforced by your image.
+Everyone reading your comment can see that you are genuine and standing behind your words.

-When commenting on an article or blog post there will be some kind of log-in system.
+When commenting on an article or blog post, there’ll be some login system.
 The most common ones are WordPress, Disqus, and Facebook commenting systems.

-Whilst there will be benefits in posting useful comments on any type of industry related website or any commenting system…
+There’ll be benefits in posting useful comments on any industry-related website or any commenting system.

 … The best ones to look for are the ones that are the simple ones that ask for your name, email, and website.

-If you are in the oil and gas business (as most of our visitors are) then here is a list to help you get started:
+If you’re in the oil and gas business (as many of our visitors are) then here’s a list to help you get started:

-When you make a comment on someones blog it is usually the case that your comment will be held in moderation.
-One reason for this is the amount of software generated spam that gets posted to most blog sites.
-This is done for the purpose of creating brand citations and links back to the spammers site.
-Another reason is so that irrelevant, inappropriate or abusive comments never end up being published.
+When you comment on someone’s blog, it’s usually the case that your comment will get held in moderation.
+One reason for this is the amount of software-generated spam that gets posted to most blog sites.
+This spamming is done to create brand citations and links back to the spammers’ site.
+Another reason is, so that irrelevant, inappropriate or abusive comments never end up being published.
 When the blog owner or webmaster goes through the comments and decides what to delete, a profile picture helps the chances of approval.

-Other people are more likely to interact with your comment if it looks like it was written by a human.
-People like the personal touch, especially online where communication can feel impersonal.
-Even if you are dealing B2B, obviously your future customers are people too!
+Other people are more likely to interact with your comment if it looks like a human wrote it — people like the personal touch.
+Especially online where communication can feel impersonal.
+Even if you’re dealing B2B, obviously your future customers are people too!

-Sometimes a comment field has a choice of whether to login with Disqus, Facebook, Twitter, or a number of other software options.
+Sometimes a comment field has a choice of whether to log in with Disqus, Facebook, Twitter, or several other software options.
 Have you ever typed out a comment that disappears because the login failed?
-If there is an option to just enter your email address and home website is saves time and stress.
-Likewise, if you are already logged in to your Gravatar/Wordpress account in the background, it might save you from logging in with a different account as the active login will be detected.
+If there’s an option to enter your email address and the home website, it saves time and stress.
+If you’re already logged in to your Gravatar/Wordpress account, it might keep you from logging in with a different account as the active login will get detected.

 Your Gravatar account itself is a page on the internet where you can have links to your blog, website and social media accounts.
-If online omnipresence and reputation management is important to you, fill out your Gravatar account fully and have a another positive internet billboard to advertise yourself and your company.
+If online omnipresence and reputation management are essential to you.
+Fill out your Gravatar account fully and have another positive internet billboard to advertise yourself and your company.

-Your Gravatar only needs to be set up once, and your profile page and picture can help you on a permanent basis.
+Your Gravatar only needs to be set up once, and your profile page and picture can help you permanently.

-PS If you have a website or blog that accepts comments, feel free to mention it below in our comments section!
+PS If you’ve a website or blog that accepts comments, feel free to mention it below in our comments section!